japanoise/cardwin/README.md

 (apparently little has changed in that regard since 2001) and is made worse by having to use it from C when it really wants to be in an OO language such as C++.
 However, it has future-proofed Cam's old code to some extent.
-Only a handful of features were deprecated since the 2001 release, most annoyingly the single-line textboxes. `gtk_text` -> `gtk_entry` *seems* to be an OK update path, but more work is definitely needed.
+Only a handful of features were deprecated since the 2001 release.

-The status of the source itself is... not great.
-Lots of globals and weird engineering choices.
-However, it's a small file and thus probably salvageable.
-Currently it only reads `MGC`-type crd files, but the website documents both formats.
-A little refactoring will be needed to make it read both.
+I've rewritten the code, but anyone familiar with one version will note the broad strokes are the same.
+Some functions are line-by-line the same or almost the same.
+But we have some advantages!

+1. It compiles with a (relatively) recent version of GTK that's not hard to get
+2. It can save your changes
+3. It has a "dirty buffer" indicator that works
+4. It can at least attempt to read RRG-style cardfiles

 As for me, I'm a retro computing enthusiast and I've heard good things about Windows 3.11's `cardfile.exe`.
 Having used it I am honestly more fond of